 - What will be the main benefits for the company and future users of the system?

 - What functions and modules must it have, should it have, or may have?

-- What work and to what extent will be performed by a principal or other contractors?
+- What work and to what extent will a principal or other contractors perform?

-- On what devices, on what operating systems, and in what environment will the system ultimately run?
+- On what devices, operating systems, and in what environment will the system ultimately run?